#FAQ

 #Why is funding capped at 15%?

 Traditional perpetual exchanges can have funding rates spike to 100%+ during volatile markets.
-Exolane caps funding at ±15% APR to:
+On Exolane, the live funding rate remains market-driven, but it is capped at ±15% APR per market by on-chain smart contract rules to:

 • Keep costs predictable